+7. Talent trumps tools, any day of the week!

-- 8. A talented engineer can do wonders even with poor tools - Talent trumps tools, any day of the week!
-Talent with tools-makes the impossible possible!
-It's the airplane, not the tools, stupid! - CFD competency is necessary but not sufficient to an effective ACA engineer.
-It's the aerodynamics, stupid! - 9.
-Nothing-absolutely nothing-is worth compromising your integrity - 10.
-Life is akin to an unsteady system with unsteady boundary conditions, don't expect a steady solution - Don't underestimate the role of luck!
+- It's the airplane, not the tools, stupid! - A talented engineer can do wonders even with poor tools.
+With proper tools, a talented engineer makes impossible possible! - What matters most to the customers is results, not tools. - Use Your Talents! - 8.
+Nothing-absolutely nothing-is worth compromising your integrity. - 9.
+Your ability to learn, not just what you know, is a key differentiator. - 10.
+Life is akin to an unsteady system with unsteady boundary conditions, don't expect a steady solution. - Don't underestimate the role of luck!